scotthibbs/FDLog_Enhanced/README.md

 but our focus will be on new features.

 Working on these items:
-   *  Adding a Dupe check when editing qsos.
+   *  Adding a Dupe check when editing QSO's.
 Thanks to K9JAJ Jeff Jones for the idea.
         Bug: This will not let you edit details if the call and band are the same.
    *  At some point I broke the Class updating by one when clicking on an HF band.
-   *  Added a line in the gui to place the port and users on bands in, but changed my mind.
+   *  Added a line in the GUI to place the port and users on bands in, but changed my mind.
         If there are a lot of users it will not fit on this line. popup or back to the bottom.
        Still need to remove it.